prabindh/yolo-bins/capacito/README.md

 - Download CUDNN for CUDA10.0 from Nvidia website (requires registration)
 - Download OpenCV3.4.3 dll from [https://opencv.org/releases.html]
-The opencv DLL (opencv_world343.dll) should be placed in the same folder as darknet.exe
+The opencv DLL (opencv_world343.dll) should be placed in the same folder as darknet.exe (Non-openCV version of darknet can be built by specifying OPENCV=0,CUDNN=0 in the darknet-cpp builds)

 - Download pre-trained Yolo v2 weights file from - https://pjreddie.com/media/files/darknet19_448.conv.23

 ## Step2: Auto-object-labelling with Euclidaug: [Time taken - 1 minute]